-84. Southeast of CD15 is CD34, which includes the southernmost portion of Texas's gulf coast.
+- 103. Southeast of CD15 is CD34, which includes the southernmost portion of Texas's gulf coast.
 Under the prior enacted map, nearly 79 percent of CD34's voting eligible population was Latino.
 Senate Bill 6 further packs Latino voters into CD34 by adding more of Hidalgo County into CD34, and by eliminating a tail that previously stretched north through several rural counties.
-As a result, CD34's voting-eligible population is now nearly 87 percent Latino.

-85. The packing of Latino voters into CD34 dilutes the votes of its Latino residents, and it reduces the ability of Latino voters in neighboring districts-in particular, Latino voters in CD27, including Plaintiffs Marilena Garza and Cinia Montoya-to elect their candidates of choice.
+As a result, Enacted CD34's voting-eligible population is now nearly 87 percent Latino. - 104.
+None of the Plaintiffs live in Enacted CD34.
+But Plaintiffs Marilena Garza and Cinia Montoya live in Enacted CD27 in Nueces County, immediately north of CD34.
+As explained in the next section, white bloc voting in Enacted CD27 prevents Latino voters in Nueces County, including Plaintiffs Garza and Montoya, from electing their candidates of choice. - 105.
+Under Plaintiffs' demonstration maps, Proposed CD34 would include Nueces County, including Plaintiffs Garza and Montoya: